CrimeOwl AI logoCrimeOwl AI

 2020-08-11

-Grand Jury in the District of Columbia returned indictment against JIANG Lizhi, QIAN Chuan, and FU Qiang on multiple charges including racketeering conspiracy, identity theft, unauthorized computer access, and money laundering
+Grand Jury in the District of Columbia returned indictment against JIANG Lizhi and co-conspirators on charges including racketeering conspiracy, identity theft, computer fraud, and money laundering

 Key Locations